artoews/toniq/analysis/README.md

 # Image Quality Analysis Software

 This page contains all code used in the paper.
 The [scripts](scripts) folder contains routines to reproduce results from the paper.
-The [toniq](toniq) folder is a package containing general-purpose tooling for image quality analysis studies.
+The [toniq](toniq) folder is a Python package containing general-purpose tooling for image quality analysis studies.
 This is where the functions for quantitative mapping of non-uniform image quality are implemented, including: intensity artifact, geometric distortion, signal-to-noise ratio, and spatial resolution.

 ## Installation